 This is the celebrated \emph{Maurer--Cartan structure equation}.
 It proves that the SPS curvature $\mathcal{R}_{a}{}^{b}$ associated with a Frobenius-integrable system is identically zero globally ($\mathcal{R}_{a}{}^{b} \equiv 0$).

-\paragraph{Physical interpretation: Fake flux.} The geometric flatness, the Maurer--Cartan equation \eqref{Maurer-Cartan-eq}, perfectly encapsulates the physics of systems without genuine bulk radiation.
+\paragraph{Physical interpretation: Fake flux.} The geometric flatness and the Maurer--Cartan equation \eqref{Maurer-Cartan-eq} perfectly encapsulate the physics of systems without genuine bulk radiation.
 The connection $\mathcal{D}_{a}{}^{b}$ is a \emph{pure-gauge} configuration.
 It contains no independent dynamical information; it merely tracks how the observer has chosen to parametrize (slice) the SPS.

 Consequently, if a physical system satisfies the algebraic Frobenius condition \eqref{frob-2-2-condition}, any observed variation in the charge aspects ($\delta \boldsymbol{\beta}_a \neq 0$) is devoid of physical bulk degrees of freedom. {In the terminology of BT decomposition \eqref{charge-decomposition}, the Frobenius condition \eqref{frob-2-2-condition} implies that there are slicings in which the flux term $F$ vanishes.
 We hence call them \emph{fake flux}.
-Explicitly, the flux term in \eqref{charge-decomposition}, is slicing-dependent and if \eqref{frob-2-2-condition} holds, it means that there exist slicings in which the flux is zero.
+Explicitly, the flux term in \eqref{charge-decomposition} is slicing-dependent, and if \eqref{frob-2-2-condition} holds, it means that there exist slicings in which the flux is zero.
 In a more geometric language, } if the associated boundary SPS curvature vanishes, the parallel transport defined by $\mathcal{D}_{a}{}^{b}$ is path-independent.
 This guarantees that there is no geometric obstruction preventing us from performing a finite gauge transformation (a change-of-slicing $\Lambda^{a}{}_{b}$) to reach a globally defined canonical frame where the variations strictly vanish ($\delta \tilde{\boldsymbol{\beta}}_{a} = 0$), rendering the integrability of the system manifest.

 This elegantly resolves the first limitation of the standard Wald--Zoupas criterion: in theories like 3D gravity without bulk propagating modes, the charge aspect 1-forms always satisfy the generalized Frobenius condition \eqref{frob-2-2-condition}, yielding a flat boundary SPS geometry and confirming the absence of genuine physical flux, regardless of the initial slicing choice.